Datafyde/World_Hepatitis/README.md

 ## Insights
 - Countries continue to lag in terms of reaching relative or absolute Impact and Programmatic Targets by 2030 across all variables.
 - More progress has been seen in tackling Hepatitis C. However, 3-dose vaccination coverage (Hepatitis B) has seen the most progress.
+- A marked increase in successful interventions was noted, demonstrating the efficacy of targeted strategies and medical innovations.
+- There is a substantial rise in 3-dose vaccination coverage, underscoring the tangible impact of healthcare initiatives.

 ## Recommendation
 - Countries should ramp up health-care programs to meet the aim by 2030.
+-Resources should be properly and strategically allocated to bridge the remaining gaps and expedite progress.

 ## Deployment and Documentation
 Once the dashboard was finalized, it was deployed to Power BI service.
 The project process and deliverables are documented here on GitHub.